sebastian-ch/sebastian-ch/README.md

 I like Leaflet, Mapbox, D3, maps, and spatial data visualization.

-Currently I work as a Full Stack Software Engineer focusing on geospatial platforms.
+Currently I work as a full stack software engineer focusing on geospatial platforms.

 Before that, I gradatuated from the international [Cartography M.Sc.
 Program](https://cartographymaster.eu/) :world_map: